-- 3.4.1.
-The recruitment process will contain the following elements, as appropriate to the specific role, for example a full time contracted role will contain much more detail than an occasional voluntary role.
-It is important that a written record is kept of each element: - Job Description and Person Specification.
+- Job Description and Person Specification.
 This is the ideal place to first explain the commitment to Safeguarding and should also explain the recruitment process. - Application Form.
-This should be tailored to suit the requirement of the role and should include the requirement to provide information for a competency based assessment, how applications are to be assessed should be borne in mind when setting out the application form.
-It should seek affirmation from the applicant that they are willing to supply the necessary references, consents and assents. - Self-Declaration Form.
-This is a statement by applicants which gives details of any criminal record, allegations of abuse or current investigations. - An assessment matrix with a scoring system against which to assess applicants. - Short-listing.
-This allows an initial selection of the candidates based on an assessment of their application. - Interviews and selection tests.
+This should be tailored to suit the requirement of the role and be designed to gather the information necessary for the assessment.
+It should seek affirmation from the applicant that they are willing to supply the necessary references, consents, and assents and it should be clear to applicants how decisions will be made in respect of appointment to the role. - Short-listing.
+This allows an initial selection of the candidates based on an assessment of their application so that that not everyone who applies necessarily continues to the next stage. - Interviews and selection tests.
 Interviews should use open questions and drill down techniques to allow the applicant to have a conversation that answers all the criteria for the role.
 Hypotheticals should be avoided.
 Questions must be fair and asked of all applicants though follow up questions will vary.
-In some cases, tests may be advantageous, for example a spreadsheet test, to confirm competence in a skill required for the role. - Qualifications are checked. - Identity is checked. - Conduct references, consents, assents and DBS checks. - Provisional appointments can be made subject to satisfactory completion of the above checks. - Firm job offers can be made once all checks have been completed. - Contracts should be signed.
+In some cases, tests may be advantageous, for example a spreadsheet test, to confirm competence in a skill required for the role. - Qualifications are checked. - Identity is checked. - Conduct references, consents, assents, and DBS checks. - Provisional appointments can be made subject to satisfactory completion of the above checks - Firm job offers can be made once all checks have been completed. - Contracts should be signed.
 It is recommended that all contracts should contain a probationary period of a suitable length to confirm that, with appropriate supervision and training, the applicant can perform the role to a satisfactory level. - Any applicant not appointed should be informed and offered the opportunity to receive feedback.